 All dash cams record video as short clips, and then begin overwriting the oldest clips when the memory card is full.
 However, look for one with a G-sensor which will activate when an impact is detected as this will protect the current clip so it doesn’t get deleted.

 We’ve already mentioned some dash cams include a second camera which faces backwards and records the view out of the rear window or the cabin.
-For most people, the rear view camera is well worth the extra money, though if you have a 12V socket in your boot as well as at the front of the car it can work out the same price – or cheaper - to buy two separate dash cams, but you then have two memory cards with separate videos.
+For most people, the rear view camera is well worth the extra money, though if you have a 12V accessory socket in your boot as well as at the front of the car it can work out the same price – or cheaper - to buy two separate dash cams, but you then have two memory cards with separate videos.